 This is the most important travel tip for any traveler.
 Carrying the essential things ensure a successful trip.
 Make a list of all the essentials that you need to carry along and make sure you do not skip any while packing.
 Keep a copy of important contact numbers and important documents as that could help you in case of an emergency.

 Make sure you download some of the essential applications to your phone like currency convertor, GPS, travel guides and much more.
 These proved to be a great help while women travel in India alone.
 Don’t forget to install Skype.
 This is one application that is supportive of cell phones.
 This would help you to get connected with your family and friends through video calls.
 This is absolutely free only if you have internet access.
+The other important apps useful for solo female travel in India include Lincodes, Uber/Ola, Smart 24×7, and OYO Rooms.

 Keep your documents safely